techyian/techyian.github.io/_posts/2018-10-14-install-enemy-territory-on-raspberry-pi.md

 **Note**: I've made this file clean the build files each time it's ran.

+### Jamfile update

+I have also noticed that the game monkey directories referenced in the Jamfile located at `omni-bot/0.83/Omnibot` are incorrect.
+Open up the Jamfile, and change any reference to `dependencies/gamesrc_ex/...` to `dependencies/gmscriptex/gamesrc_ex`.

+### Compile omni-bot

 Now save the file and run the installer `./buildbot.sh` - if you need to make the file executable do the following prior to running `sudo chmod +x ./buildbot.sh`.

 Hopefully this should now compile and install omni-bot for you.
 This will also result in a file being created that we need to copy.

+### ETLegacy configuration

 `sudo cp ~/Downloads/omni-bot/0.83/Omnibot/build/ET/gcc-gnu-6.3.0/debug/omnibot_et.so ~/.etlegacy/legacy/omni-bot/`.
 This will copy the arm library so it can be detected by Enemy Territory.